metal-stack-cloud/terraform-provider-metal/docs/index.md

   Manage bare-metal Kubernetes clusters on metalstack.cloud https://metalstack.cloud.
   To obtain an api token for creating resources, visit metalstack.cloud https://metalstack.cloud.
 Head to the the Access Tokens section and create a new one with the desired permissions, name and validity.
   Note: Watch out to first select the desired organization and project you want the token to be valid for.
-  All provider defaults can be derived from the environment variables METAL_STACK_CLOUD_* or ~/.metal-stack-cloud/config.yaml.
+  All provider defaults can be derived from the environment variables METAL_STACK_CLOUD_* or set in the terraform provider configuration.
 ---

 # metal Provider